puppetlabs/puppetlabs-ruby_task_helper/README.md

 ## Usage

 When writing your task include the library in your script, extend the `TaskHelper` module, and write the `task()` function.
 The `task()` function should accept its parameters as symbols, and should return a hash.
-The following is an example of a task that uses the library
+The following is an example of a task that uses the library.
+All parameters will be symbolized including nested hash keys and hashes contained in arrays.

 `mymodule/tasks/task.rb`
 ```